-Favoured by fashion editors, bloggers and style conscious citizens alike, Zara has become the first name on everyone’s lips when it comes to fast fashion.
-So much so that its success catapulted co-founder Amancio Ortega’s net worth to USD 69.5 billionin in August 2017, making him the second wealthiest person in Europe after Bernard Arnault, and the fifth-wealthiest in the world.
+Favored by fashion editors, bloggers and style-conscious citizens alike, Zara has become the first name on everyone’s lips when it comes to fast fashion.
+So much so that its success catapulted co-founder Amancio Ortega’s net worth to USD 67 billion in August 2019, making him the richest person in Europe, and the wealthiest retailer in the world.
 For everyone who has ever wondered about the secret formula behind Zara’s crowd-pulling fame, we noted down five of its main contributing elements.

 1. Really Fast Fashion

 Supply chain management is the key to Zara’s success and much of it relies on the fact that they refresh collections almost twice a week — that’s a total of one hundred and four collections annually.
 When compared to that of a ready-to-wear designer who only pulls out four to five collections a year (with pre-collections, couture and resort-wear included), it was brands like Zara that contributed to the see-now, buy-now runway model.
 The time gap between collection ideation to store delivery is as short as two weeks and worries like ‘dead stock’ hardly deter them as the refreshed batches are of small quantity, so there isn’t a ton of unsold inventory to get rid of.

 In a supply chain, there are four main phases; sourcing, manufacturing, distribution, and retail.
 A company vertically integrates when it controls two or more of these stages.
 This operating model enables brands to change collections frequently and adapt to rapid demand changes while covering a vast customer base.
 Zara operates their own clothes factories, employ their own designers and run their own shops — this, in turn, offers them a huge advantage to translate the latest trend into new product and have it in stores in a couple of weeks.

 3. Cashing In On Trends